The Feather Fairy

-The Feather Fairy (Perinbaba) is a 1985 film adaptation of a Brothers Grimm's "Mother Hulda" short story directed by Slovak director Juraj Jakubisko.
+The Feather Fairy (Perinbaba) is a 1985 Slovak film adaptation of a Brothers Grimm's "Mother Hulda" short story directed by Slovak director Juraj Jakubisko.
 A fairy tale about an immortal woman who cares for snow and a boy who isn't afraid of death.

 Synopsis

 A fairy tale not only for children about Jacob, who through his courage, manages to trick death.
 The film plays with people's never-ending desire for happiness, love and victory over death.
 Mrs Winter, The Feather Fairy, rules the world and also, being so open-hearted, raises little Jacob, who almost died in an avalanche.
 Life in the fairytale is perfect: the little boy is immortal, he doesn't get older, and he has everything.
 Even though his life is perfect, he watches human life through a looking glass.
 He sees a young girl Alžbetka growing into a young lady, and he desires to be a normal person and live with his love.
 Jakubisko: “What you do now with the special digital effects we did without them.
 My friend Federico Fellini persuaded Giulietta Masina to be the Feather Fairy and she brought a spark and lightness to the story.”